Jason90/PytestContacts/doc/requirement/contacts_api.md

 ## Todo List
 - [ ] 1.
 Add logs and detailed exception information to facilitate debugging.
 - [ ] 2.
 Centralized management of configuration items
 - [ ] 3.
-Read test data from the database
+Read test data from yaml, csv and database
+- [ ] 4.
+Determine which schema to read based on URL + CRUD + order
+- [ ] 5.
+Automatically send the test report after the test is executed.
+- [ ] 6. url and payload should be in a config file

+## Challenges
++ AOP Logger by Decorator
++ Performance, stress test
++ Jenkins integration
++ Batch modification of parameters, batch selection of cases, batch execution
++ Paging
++ Contacts CRUD, org